AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/lead-velocity-dashboard.md

 ---
-description: Lead Velocity Dashboard - [!DNL Marketo Measure] - Product
+description: "Use the Lead Velocity dashboard for measuring time in each funnel stage and comparing pace by channel over time"
 title: Lead Velocity Dashboard
 feature: Reporting
 exl-id: f0937e9c-702f-4539-ab0b-05d9487c562d
 ---
 # Lead Velocity Dashboard {#lead-velocity-dashboard}

 The Velocity Dashboard offers a dynamic view into the pace at which prospects move through the sales funnel, providing Marketers and Sales teams with essential insights into conversion times across various channels.
 This tool is invaluable for answering key questions about lead conversion durations and the efficiency of progression through sales stages, enabling you to optimize your engagement strategies for accelerated growth and conversions.